cvqnguyen/formula_1_exploration/README.md

 While the driver with the most fast individual lap times(more consistency) is mathematically more inclined to win the race, the fastest overall lap is not stastically favored.

+## Conclusion
+The fastest qualifying lap proved to a strong indicator for success in a given F1 race.
+The null hypothesis of the pole position not having any effect on a race can be rejected.

+The fastest raceday lap cannot be used as an indicator for success in a given F1 race.
+The null hypothesis of fastest lap not having any effect on a race cannot be rejected.

 ## Further Research